Roots Salon: Art that Digs Deep

 new Roots Legacy Project

 Singer and producer Jamie O’Reilly hosts soirees and curates the Roots Salon, a century old family tradition of presenting art, performance and conversation.
 Roots events have included Roots Fest: a music festival featuring local favorites, End of Life/Afterlife: a year-long arts residency in collaboration with St. John’s Episcopal Church, Rekindling the Salon: an artist retreat and concert for the HotHouse at Lakeside Studios in Michigan, and the Roots Master Speakers Series: talks with high profile Chicago area personalities, Rick Kogan among them.
+IN OLD CHICAGO is her latest program.
+More on the blog.

 With the 2019 introduction of the Roots Legacy project, Jamie honors the rich cultural heritage of the O’Reilly clan who have contributed to the Chicago arts scene since the late 1890s!
 And she celebrates the life of her mother Winifred, (1924-2019) a classically trained singer and theater director, who was a strong creative force into her ‘90s.
 Winifred’s German father Otto Giebel was a gifted visual artist.
 Her mother Margaret was an accomplished pianist.
 Jamie’s extended family includes 13 siblings, their partners and progeny.
 Look for songs, poems, stories and events here, on Jamie’s blog and on FACEBOOK.